soarqin/DSP_Mods/UXAssist/README.md

 #### 一些提升用户体验的功能和补丁

 ## Changlog
+* 1.0.23
+  + New features:
+    - `Do not render factory entities (except belts and sorters)`
+      - This also makes players click though factory entities but belts
+    - `Open Dark Fog Communicator` anywhere
+  + Belts can be built off-grid now, by pressing the shortcut key for `Switch Splitter model`(`Tab` by default)
+  + Add a suboption `Auto boost` to `Auto-cruise`
+  + `Auto-cruise` does warp when core energy at least 80% now
 * 1.0.22
   + Fix a crash issue caused by `Quick build and dismantle stacking labs`
 * 1.0.21
   + Fix a bug that stepped rotation is not working in `Off-grid building and stepped rotation`, which is caused by latest game update
-  + Fix some issues in `Auto nativation` and `Auto-cruise`, now only speeds up when core energy at least 10% and warps when core energy at least 50%
+  + Fix some issues in `Auto nativation` and `Auto-cruise`, now only boosts when core energy at least 10% and warps when core energy at least 50%
 * 1.0.20
   + Fix a infinite-loop issue when `Quick build and dismantle stacking labs` and `No condition build` are both enabled
   + Fix a crash caused by `Re-initialize planet` in combat mode